Einstein's Theory of Relativity

 is the number of times the meter rod, when defined at rest

-must necessarily be represented by a pure number multiplied by the
+represented by a pure number multiplied by the length of the

-us give the velocity V to one of the frames that we now call O'-X'.
-At
+give the velocity V to one of the frames that we now call O'-X'.

-time t = 0, the origin O' of the moving frame coincides with the origin
+At time t = 0, the origin O' of the moving frame coincides with

-O of the rest frame.
-The axis O'-X' is arbitrarily displaced on figure
+the origin O of the rest frame.
+The axis O'-X' is arbitrarily

-respect to the particular segment of meter where it is fixed.
-Therefore
+particular segment of meter where it is fixed.
+Therefore the

 the origin O' is necessarily the same and no = nv.